 Best for Easy Administration : Lima One Capital

 Lima One Capital offers investment property loans for fix-and-flips, single-family rentals, multi-family rentals, and new construction.
-A BBB-accredited business with an A+ rating, Lima One Capital is headquartered in Greenville, South Carolina, and has been in business for 10 years.
+A BBB-accredited business with an A+ rating, Lima One Capital is headquartered in Greenville, South Carolina and has been in business since 2010.

 You can apply for financing and manage your loans online, and you even may be able to get non-recourse loans for portfolios of five or more investment properties, potentially reducing some of the application and loan management burdens.
 This is why we chose Lima One Capital as the investment property lender best for easy administration.

-Most of the company’s loan products require quotes, but rates start at 4.95% for portfolios of five or more properties, a relatively competitive rate for a hard money lender.
-A national lender, Lima One Capital offers financing in 45 states, and can get you funded in as few as 14 days.
+Most of the company’s loan products require quotes, but rates are very competitive for a hard money lender.
+A national lender, Lima One Capital offers financing in 45 states, and funding normally takes around the standard 30 days.

 Best Conventional Financing : Wells Fargo Bank

-Headquartered in San Francisco, California, with locations throughout the U.S., Wells Fargo Bank has been in business for 150 years and is a well-known national bank that offers a full suite of banking products, including investment property loans.
+Headquartered in San Francisco, California, with locations throughout the U.S., Wells Fargo Bank has been in business since 1852 and is a well-known national bank that offers a full suite of banking products, including investment property loans.

-We chose Wells Fargo for best conventional financing because you’ll pay a competitive rate, with the APRs on Wells Fargo’s top investment property loan products ranging from just under 4% to a little over 4.7% as of this writing, and you can evaluate its lending terms online without providing personal information.
+We chose Wells Fargo for best conventional financing because you’ll pay a competitive rate, with the APRs on Wells Fargo’s top mortgage loan products ranging from just 2% to 3.125% as of this writing, and you can evaluate its lending terms online without providing personal information.
 Note that what you’ll pay will depend on various factors, such as your creditworthiness, loan terms, property type, location, etc.

-If you choose Wells Fargo, be aware that it has an F rating and low 1.5-star customer reviews with the BBB, along with a low 2.3-star rating with Trustpilot.
-However, the bank has been in business for a long time and is heavily regulated by the U.S. government.
+If you choose Wells Fargo, be aware that it is not rated by the BBB and has a low 1.08-star customer review average with that organization.
+Additionally, Wells Fargo has a low 1.3-star average with Trustpilot.
+However, the bank has been in business for a long time.

 What Is an Investment Property Loan?